envisionz/ms2-docker/README.md

 | `/config/new.json` | The base configuration for creating new maps. |
 | `/config/pluginsConfig.json` | Plugin specific configuration file. |

+## Adding and Replacing Mapstore Image Assets

+You can add or replaces MapStore images stored in the `/dist/web/client/product/assets/img/` directory.
+Any file mounted in the `/ms2-img-assets` will be copied into the Mapstore image assets directory.

+For example, mount an image to `/ms2-img-assets/mapstore-header.jpg` to replace the default jumbotron image.

 ## Adding Fdditional Files

 Additional files can be added to the container, for example logos and map thumbnails.
 Any files mounted in the `/static` mountpoint will be available.